sanger-pathogens/Unicycler/README.md

 ### 4. Short read bridging

 At this point, the assembly graph does not contain the SPAdes repeat resolution.
 To apply this to the graph, Unicycler builds bridges between single copy contigs using the information in the SPAdes `contigs.paths` file.
-These are applied to the graph to make the `spades_bridges_applied.gfa` output – the most resolved graph Unicycler can make using only the Illumina reads.
+These are applied to the graph to make the `short_read_bridges_applied.gfa` output – the most resolved graph Unicycler can make using only the Illumina reads.

 <p align="center"><img src="misc/short_read_bridging.png" alt="Short read bridging" width="600"></p>